The Junta Method for Hypergraphs and the Erd\H{o}s-Chv\'{a}tal Simplex Conjecture: Introduction and Review

-A $t$-matching is a $k$-uniform hypergraph that consists of $t$ pairwise disjoint edges. \begin{conjecture} Let $k\le\frac{t-1}{t}n$, and let $\f_1,\ldots,\f_t \subseteq \binom{[n]}{k}$ be families that are cross free of an ordered $t$-matching.
-Then $\min\left\{ \left|\f_{1}\right|,\ldots,\left|\f_{t}\right|\right\} \le\binom{n}{k}-\binom{n-t+1}{k}$.
-Equality is attained if all the families $\f_{1},\ldots,\f_{t}$ are equal to the same $(t-1,1)$-star. \end{conjecture} Huang, Loh, and Sudakov~\cite{huang2012size} proved their conjecture in the case $n\ge3tk^{2}$, and used this result to improve the state-of-the-art for the Erd\H{o}s matching conjecture.
+Equality is attained if all the families $\f_{1},\ldots,\f_{t}$ are equal either to the same $(t-1,1)$-star, or to the same $(kt-1,k)$-star. \end{conjecture} Huang, Loh, and Sudakov~\cite{huang2012size} proved their conjecture in the case $n\ge3tk^{2}$, and used this result to improve the state-of-the-art for the Erd\H{o}s matching conjecture.
 (The application to the matching conjecture was later superseded by a result of Frankl~\cite{frankl2013improved}).
-Using our techniques (see Section~\ref{sec:Baby Case}), we obtain: \begin{cor} Conjecture~\ref{Conjecture: cross matching} holds for all $k < n/C$, where $C$ depends only on $t$. \end{cor} The main tool here is a `cross-setting' version of Theorem~\ref{thm:Junta-approx-theorem} in the case where $\h$ is a matching.
+Using our techniques (see Section~\ref{sec:Baby Case}), along with the Huang-Loh-Sudakov result~\cite{huang2012size}, we obtain: \begin{cor} Conjecture~\ref{Conjecture: cross matching} holds for all $k < n/C$, where $C$ depends only on $t$. \end{cor} The main tool here is a `cross-setting' version of Theorem~\ref{thm:Junta-approx-theorem} in the case where $\h$ is a matching.

 \mn \emph{Problems in which the extremal example is a more general junta.} We anticipate that with additional effort, our junta method will be applicable not only in cases where the extremal example is a $(t,t)$-star or a $(t,1)$-star, but to any Tur\'{a}n problem for expansion in which the extremal example is a junta.
-An example of such a result is the following theorem, proved by the authors and David Ellis, that requires several additional methods and hence is presented in a separate paper~\cite{ellis2018stability}. \begin{thm} Denote by $\f_{n,k,t,r}$ the family $\{A \in \binom{[n]}{k}: |A \cap [t+2r]| \geq t+r\}$, as above.
+An example of such a result is the following theorem, proved by the authors and David Ellis, that requires several additional methods and hence is presented in a separate paper~\cite{ellis2018stability}. \begin{thm} Denote by $\f_{n,k,t,r}$ the family $\{A \in {{[n]}\choose{k}}: |A \cap [t+2r]| \geq t+r\}$, as above.